Slaughter, Louisiana

 Slaughter is a town in East Feliciana Parish, Louisiana, United States.
-The population was 997 at the 2010 U.S. census, down from 1,011 at the 2000 U.S. census.
-In the 2020 population estimates program, the U.S. Census Bureau estimated that 882 people lived in the township.
+As of the 2020 census, Slaughter had a population of 1,035.
 Slaughter is part of the Baton Rouge metropolitan statistical area.

 History

 The area was originally called Belzara, which was named after the post office in the area.
 The community was later called Burnsville, in honor of the land surveyor who cut the railroad right-of-way through the area.
 The town's name is from an Illinois Central Railroad Depot for the farm of the Slaughter family.
 The town was incorporated as "Slaughter" in 1889.
 The Gloster Southern Railroad served the town from 1987 to 2008. figures in the title of Michael Ondaatje's novel about jazz player Buddy Bolden entitled Coming Through Slaughter.
 Slaughter was designated a town in 2002.

 Geography

 Slaughter is located along the southern edge of East Feliciana Parish.
 The town is bordered on the south by the city of Zachary in East Baton Rouge Parish.

 Louisiana Highway 19 passes through Slaughter, leading north 15 mi to Wilson and south 20 mi to Baton Rouge.
 Clinton, the East Feliciana Parish seat, is 14 mi to the northeast.

 According to the United States Census Bureau, Slaughter has a total area of 14.2 sqkm, of which 0.02 sqkm, or 0.16%, is water.